 With origins as an Arcadian fertility god, the ancient Greeks believed he was the son of Zeus and Maia (daughter of the Titan Atlas).
 In mythology, Hermes was also the father of the pastoral god Pan and Eudoros (with Polymele), one of the leaders of the Myrmidons.

 Noted for his impish character and constant search for amusement, Hermes was one of the more colourful gods in Greek mythology.
 While still a baby he stole his half-brother Apollo’s sacred herd of cattle, cleverly reversing their hooves to make it difficult to follow their tracks.
 Hermes therefore became associated with thieves and he kept the stolen herd in return for giving Apollo his lyre.

-In ancient Greek Archaic and Classical art Hermes is depicted holding the kerykeion or staff (signifying his role as a herald, the stick is either cleft or with an open figure of eight at the top), wearing winged sandals (symbolic of his role as a messenger) a long tunic, sometimes also a winged cap (petasos) and occasionally with a lyre.
+In ancient Greek Archaic and Classical art, Hermes is depicted holding the kerykeion or staff (signifying his role as a herald, the stick is either cleft or with an open figure of 8 at the top), wearing winged sandals (symbolic of his role as a messenger), a long tunic, sometimes also a winged cap (petasos), and occasionally with a lyre.
 Perhaps the most celebrated depiction in art of Hermes is the magnificent statue by Praxiteles (c.
 330 BCE) which once stood in the temple of Hera at Olympia and now resides in the archaeological museum of the site.

 - Carabatea M. Greek Mythology.
 Pergamos, Peania, 2007.

 - Carpenter T.H.
 Art and Myth in Ancient Greece.
 Thames & Hudson, 2012.